Terrencebosco/ds/README.md

 # Docker Workflow:

 ## Use:
-when working with docker its important to understand the purposes of a image and container. docker allows developers to create applications with standardized executable. when working and developing an application that runs locally we can create a docker container with the same variables as our virtual environment so other users can run our application without the need of configuring dependencies and environment variables.
+When working with docker its important to understand the purposes of a image and container. docker allows developers to create applications with standardized executable. when working and developing an application that runs locally we can create a docker container with the same variables as our virtual environment so other users can run our application without the need of configuring dependencies and environment variables.

 ## Application:
-we started working with docker because our tensorflow predictive model was to large to host on heroku. while looking for solutions we discovered [this](https://medium.com/tarkalabs/docker-deployments-to-heroku-5802b14df4fa#:~:text=Slug%20size%20limit%3A%20The%20maximum,you%20are%20out%20of%20luck.) article describing heroku applications using heroku.
+We started working with docker because our tensorflow predictive model was to large to host on heroku. while looking for solutions we discovered [this](https://medium.com/tarkalabs/docker-deployments-to-heroku-5802b14df4fa#:~:text=Slug%20size%20limit%3A%20The%20maximum,you%20are%20out%20of%20luck.) article describing heroku applications using heroku.

-the first goal was figuring out how to run our application within the container and being able to access it from outside it. we used another [article](https://medium.com/@FelipeFaria/running-a-simple-flask-application-inside-a-docker-container-b83bf3e07dd5) to understand the work flow of this docker image to build ours. the only difference between this rendition and ours is how we formatted the application. in the `if __name__ == "__main__` we created the instance of the application when the file is called upon similar to the article. when the file was called the application starts.
+The first goal was figuring out how to run our application within the container and being able to access it from outside it. we used another [article](https://medium.com/@FelipeFaria/running-a-simple-flask-application-inside-a-docker-container-b83bf3e07dd5) to understand the work flow of this docker image to build ours. the only difference between this rendition and ours is how we formatted the application. in the `if __name__ == "__main__` we created the instance of the application when the file is called upon similar to the article. when the file was called the application starts.

-this moves us into docker to "store" and use our application.
+This moves us into docker to "store" and use our application.

 ## Docker In Production:
-the main issue we ran into was trying to understand the Dockerfile purpose and syntax. have has a total of 20 minutes of docker experience between the four of us the majority of our time was trouble shooting the docker container.
+The main issue we ran into was trying to understand the Dockerfile purpose and syntax. have has a total of 20 minutes of docker experience between the four of us the majority of our time was trouble shooting the docker container.

-we initially started with an instance of alpine linux machine to run our docker image but after several failed attempts and a quick reverence to the [docker](https://hub.docker.com/_/python) python documentation we settled on a pure instance of python to run our docker image.
+We initially started with an instance of alpine linux machine to run our docker image but after several failed attempts and a quick reverence to the [docker](https://hub.docker.com/_/python) python documentation we settled on a pure instance of python to run our docker image.

-we froze our pipfile and created a requirement,txt that can be downloaded into the container. created a directory, stored the current code to that directory then ran the application via [syntax](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) in the Dockerfile.
+We froze our pipfile and created a requirement,txt that can be downloaded into the container. created a directory, stored the current code to that directory then ran the application via [syntax](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) in the Dockerfile.

-we then build the docker container via command line and tested outside port access. once that was up and running we implemented the image onto [heroku](https://devcenter.heroku.com/articles/heroku-cli-commands)
+We then build the docker container via command line and tested outside port access. once that was up and running we implemented the image onto [heroku](https://devcenter.heroku.com/articles/heroku-cli-commands)